 Although there is always the possibility of rain, the temperature isn’t likely to be too hot or too cold.

-Of course, there is some variability in weather depending on where you’re headed. if you’re visiting regions in northern Italy, there could even be a chance of snow.
+Of course, there is some variability in weather depending on where you’re headed to northern Italy vs. southern Italy. if you’re visiting regions in northern Italy, there could even be a chance of snow.
 In southern Italy, water temperatures are likely to be too chilly for swimming and many beach resorts will still not have opened for the season.

 Yet overall, spring and fall are both the most pleasant times of year to visit Italy.
 If you are lucky, the weather can be near perfect.